 Church of St Andrew began to be built in the middle of the fifteenth century, when the chancel and walls of the nave were built.
 During this period, the Kleczew parish was one of the largest in the diocese of Gniezno.
 Already in the fourteenth century, an elementary school operated there.
 In the first half of the sixteenth century, the western gable of the church was built.
 Vaults also come from this period.
 After a fire in 1788, it was restored.
 In the nineteenth century, a porch was added to the church from the west.

-The church in early modern times, from the eighteenth to the nineteenth century, was rebuilt several times, but some of these changes were removed during regothisation.
-Among others, ogival windows and the southern portal of the church were restored.
-Inside, neo-Gothic pillar heads remained, imitating the forms of local bases, and ceramic corbels supporting the vault ribs.
+The church in early modern times, from the eighteenth to the nineteenth century, was rebuilt several times, but some of these changes were removed during the regothization.
+Among other things, the pointed windows and the southern portal of the church were reconstructed (the northern and southern in the chancel are bricked up).
+Inside, there are neo-Gothic pillar heads, imitating the forms of the local bases, and ceramic consoles supporting the vault’s ribs.
+Unfortunately, the western facade is partially obscured by a modern, stylless porch.

 Grzybkowski A., Gotycka architektura murowana w Polsce, Warszawa 2016.